-In fact there are many online games (especially many great sports titles) that would only be released in America; further giving the impression that the online rollout in Europe was a less than stellar effort on Sega’s part.
-No doubt there were many extenuating factors behind the difficulty of achieving such a vision (this sort of thing hadn’t really been done of this scale before) but it still rings as a big disappointment nonetheless.
+There are many online games (especially sports titles) that would only be released in America; further giving the impression that the online rollout in Europe was a less than stellar effort on Sega’s part.

 The unremarkable shoot ’em up Slave Zero has a four player mode that displays an interesting network error message at the top of the screen when starting up.
 Aside from being a bit sloppy presentation-wise, it makes you wonder if this is a sign that its online features were scrapped completely during development and it makes me wonder how many other games in the Dreamcast library suffered the same fate due to the delays in online service.

-Overall, it’s exactly this kind of thing that makes me feel the tagline “Up to six billion players” was somewhat of an ill-advised phrase for Sega to have gone with.
+Overall, it’s exactly this kind of thing that makes the marketing tagline “Up to six billion players” somewhat misleading.

 The Dream Collapses